 Specific requirements in the Construction skill area

-This article describes specific requirements that may apply to industry placements in this skill area.
+This article describes specific requirements that may apply to industry placements in the Construction skill area.

-When you get to the detailed preparations for industry placements, you should consider which requirements apply to you, with the college, school or other type of provider you are working with.
+When you get to the detailed preparations for industry placements, you should consider which requirements apply to you, with the school, college or other type of provider you are working with.
 You should talk to them about any specific compliance obligations on your business.

 Health and Safety (CSCS card)

 For some occupational specialisms in construction, students may require a Construction Skills Certification Scheme (CSCS) card.
-For engineering construction sites, the CCNSG (Client Contractor National Safety Group) Safety Passport is the industry safety card which ensures a basic knowledge of health and safety for all personnel on site.
-Workers must have a valid CCNSG Safety Passport to enter many construction sites.
 It would be for the employer or site operator to decide what card is required.

 However, whether a student has card or not, it is extremely important that a thorough risk assessment is carried out for each activity and measures put in place to mitigate risks if necessary.